blaze-slider/blaze-slider/website/docs/Tutorial/setup.md

 </div>
 ```

-Basically, you need to wrap the slides within these container elements `.blaze-slider > .blaze-container > .blaze-track-container > .blaze-track`
+Basically, you need to wrap the slides within this structure `.blaze-slider > .blaze-container > .blaze-track-container > .blaze-track`

 :::caution
 `div.blaze-track` container must only contain the slides and nothing else.
-You put anything inside other containers.
+You can put anything inside other containers.

 :::

 ## Adding Navigation and Pagination

-To add navigation (previous and next buttons) functionality to slider, you must add buttons with class `blaze-next` and `blaze-prev`
+To add navigation (previous and next buttons) functionality to the slider, you must add buttons with class `blaze-next` and `blaze-prev`

-To add pagination functionality to slider, you must add div with class `blaze-pagination`.
+To add pagination functionality to the slider, you must add div with class `blaze-pagination`.
 The pagination buttons will be created and added inside this element by the Blaze Slider library with appropriate text and aria-label

-Navigation buttons and Pagination container can be added anywhere inside the structure shown above ( except inside the `div.blaze-track` - because `div.blaze-track` can only contain the slides ) .
+Navigation buttons and Pagination container can be added anywhere inside the structure shown above ( except inside the `div.blaze-track` - because `div.blaze-track` can only contain the slides ).

 ### Example